-Research for the Restoration Process must focus on why some injured resources are not recovering or are recovering very slowly.
-The most fundamental question regarding these resources is whether the non-recovery is due to lingering effects of the spill, or is caused by other factors unrelated to the spill.
+Research for the Restoration Process must focus on why some injured resources are not recovering or are recovering only slowly.
+The most fundamental question regarding these resources is whether this lack of recovery is due to lingering effects of the spill, or is caused by other factors unrelated to the spill.
 The Trustee Council has recognized, however, that a single-species approach to restoration is not adequate.
 The first policy stated in the Draft Restoration Plan is that the restoration program will take an ecosystem approach.
 Understanding why specific injured resources are not recovering will require a better understanding of how these resources interact with and are influenced by ecosystem-level processes.

-The challenge in developing a research strategy is to balance the resource-specific focus with the need for ecosystem context.
+The challenge in developing a research strategy is to balance the resourcespecific focus with the need for understanding these resources in an ecosystem context.
 The fiscal resources dedicated to research are finite, requiring setting priorities among the large range of research issues relevant to the injured resources and the ecosystem upon which they depend.
-One purpose of the workshop "Science for the Restoration Process" was to bring together scientists, public participants, and the Trustee Council work force to identify the critical research issues, and set priorities for these issues.
-These priorities provide guidance to the development of the research component of the 1995 Work Plan.
-Project ideas that address issues that have been identified as high priority will obviously have an advantage in the competition for funding.
+One purpose of the Workshop "Science for the Restoration Process" was to bring together scientists, public participants, and the Trustee Council work force to identify the critical research issues, and set priorities for these issues.
+The priorities identified at the workshop provide the guidance that went into the development of the research component of the 1995 Work Plan.
+Project ideas that address issues that have been identified as high priority at the workshop hold an advantage in the competition for funding.

 Research needs were considered from two perspectives at the workshop.
-First, interdisciplinary work groups (IWGs) were formed to consider research directed at specific suites of injured resources/fish, birds, marine mammals, nearshore organisms and sediments, \lor and archaeological resources.
+First, interdisciplinary work groups (IWGs) were formed to consider research directed at specific suites of injured resources: fish, birds, marine mammals, nearshore organisms and sediments, and archaeological resources.
 Then, the participants considered research from the perspective of the pelagic and nearshore ecosystem components, and, at a follow-up meeting, the upland ecosystem component.
-This section attempts to summarize the research strategies and priorities determined by the workshop participants.
-The basis for this section were the detailed notes submitted by the coordinators of the IWGs and the ecosystem component groups; these notes are included in the workshop proceedings as Appendix A.
+This section summarizes the research strategies and priorities determined by the workshop participants.
+The basis for this section were the detailed notes submitted by the coordinators of the IWGs and the ecosystem component groups; these notes are included in the Workshop Proceedings as Appendix A.